solomonsunday/handjob_mobile_flutter/app/README.md

-# pos_mobile_app
+# stacked_app

-The POS Mobile app for spartan media.
+A new Flutter project.

 ## Getting Started

-This project is using the Stacked Architecture.
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: